FabriceSalvaire/CodeReview/README.rst

 Disclaimer
 ----------

-I am using this tool for my own needs, Thus it works as is.
+This tool was written 10 years ago (late 2011) and I am using it for my own needs, thus it works as is.

 I tried to implement a file watching feature but it is a nightmare to debug.

+The Qt code is now a bit out dated, but the actual diff viewer implementation would require some works to be ported to QML.

 .. -*- Mode: rst -*-